Predicting metabolism status for drugs that are modified by CYP2C9.

 Direct DNA testing will not detect all known mutations that result in decreased or inactive CYP2D6.
 Absence of a detectable gene mutation or polymorphism does not rule out the possibility that a patient has an intermediate or poor metabolizer phenotype.

-This test does not detect polymorphisms other than those listed.
-Gene duplications may occur by other mechanisms and may not be detected.
+This test does not detect polymorphisms.
+Additional findings, such as small insertions and deletions or novel mutations, will be reported if found.
 Other polymorphisms in the primer binding regions can affect the testing, and ultimately, the genotyping assessments made.
-Testing may reflex to DNA sequencing to resolve difficult genotypes or to confirm interpretations.